Madhyamaka: The usefulness of reason

 Just as one magical creation may be annihilated by another magical creation, and one illusory person by another person produced by an illusionist, this negation is the same.Shantideva makes the same point: "thus, when one's son dies in a dream, the conception "he does not exist" removes the thought that he does exist, but it is also delusive".
 In other words, Madhyamaka thinkers accept that their arguments, just like all things, are not ultimately valid in some foundational sense.
 But one is still able to use the opponent's own reasoning apparatus in the conventional field to refute their theories and help them see their errors.
 This remedial deconstruction does not replace false theories of existence with other ones, but simply dissolves all views, including the very fictional system of epistemic warrants (pramanas) used to establish them.
 The point of Madhyamaka reasoning is not to establish any abstract validity or universal truth, it is simply a pragmatic project aimed at ending delusion and suffering.

-Nāgārjuna also argues that Madhyamaka only negates things conventionally, since ultimately, there is nothing there to negate: "I do not negate anything and there is also nothing to be negated."
+Nāgārjuna also argues that Madhyamaka only negates things provisionally, since ultimately, there is nothing there to negate: "I do not negate anything and there is also nothing to be negated."
 Therefore, it is only from the perspective of those who cling to the existence of things that it seems as if something is being negated.
 In truth, Madhyamaka is not annihilating something, merely elucidating that this so-called existence never existed in the first place.

 Thus, Madhyamaka uses language to make clear the limits of our concepts.
 Ultimately, reality cannot be depicted by concepts.
-According to Jay Garfield, this creates a sort of tension in Madhyamaka literature, since it has use some concepts to convey its teachings.
+According to Jay Garfield, this creates a sort of tension in Madhyamaka literature, since it has to use some concepts to convey its teachings.